Digbeth is evolving from its industrial roots, from the heart of Birmingham’s industrial revolution to a modern thriving creative community.

 The Custard Factory and Bond Company will be reimagined, the River Rea exposed, the canal celebrated, Fazeley Street and Floodgate Street reactivated and Brunel’s Duddeston Viaduct turned into a new publicly accessible sky park.
 Up to 2.2 million square feet of commercial space and 1850 homes will be provided alongside shops, restaurants, cafés and additional leisure facilities creating over 16,000 new jobs and boosting the local Birmingham economy and wider West Midlands area.

 Birmingham City Council will now undertake its own consultation on the plans before considering the planning application.
-A link will be provided to the application documents on Birmingham City Council’s website once they have been validated.
+The application documents can be found on the planning pages of Birmingham City Council’s website.
+The planning application number is 2020/03634/PA.